Looking for a Biblical Christian Church Pastor to Officiate Your Simple Beach Wedding or Vow Renewal Ceremony?

 Parrot Head Baptist…

 A few years ago while standing on the beach with a wedding party, I was asked by a guest what denomination I was with.
-Just as I answered “Baptist” a friend of the wedding party who had previously attended one of my weddings, said “He’s Parrot Head Baptist!”
+Just as I answered “Baptist” a friend of the wedding party who had previously attended one of my other weddings, said “He’s Parrot Head Baptist!”

 If there really were such a thing as a “Parrot Head Baptist” I would probably be one, not because I like margaritas, but I do like cheeseburgers, watching for fins, and “Changes in Latitudes, Changes in Attitudes” is one of my all-time favorite songs.